FIBROMYALGIA

 DIAGNOSTIC TESTS AND CURES

 There is no lab test, x ray, or invasive procedure that provides a definitive diagnosis of fibromyalgia.
 It is not a terminal disease.
 Unfortunately, currently, there is no known cure.
-However, at miller health, many fibromyalgia patients have been treated and they have experienced improvement.
+However, at miller health in Oklahoma, many fibromyalgia patients have been treated and they have experienced improvement.

 FMS FIBROMYALGIA SYNDROME